Using the flextable R package

 1 076 |

-Why the table we have produced use font ‘Helvetica’ with color black and size 11 point?
-The formatting properties that were used are the default properties.
+Why the table we have produced use font ‘Helvetica’ with color black

 It is also using a simple formatting function to create the paragraphs of text that will be rendered in each cell.
+This can be changed also with dedicated functions.

 function.